kryptokrona/kryptokrona/README.md

 ## Getting Help

-Are you having trouble with Kryptokrona Kotlin SDK?
+Are you having trouble with Kryptokrona?
 We want to help!

 - Read through all documentation on our Wiki: https://docs.kryptokrona.org

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

-- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-kotlin-sdk.
+- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona.
 You can also chat with the community on Hugin or Discord.

 - Report bugs with Kryptokrona at https://github.com/kryptokrona/kryptokrona/issues.